iannesbitt/pyslink2mseed/README.md

 # pyslink2mseed
 Save data for a specific seismic network/station/channel from a seedlink server.
 This script was originally intended to save network bandwidth of Raspberry Shakes and webservers alike.
 I used to transfer my data every two minutes via `scp`...now, thankfully, I don't.
 This script will save a miniSEED file every 50 seconds or so, and datestamped filenames will be created on the fly.

+NB: This is NOT a replacement for Earthworm's `ew2mseed` program, which has significantly more built-in failover functionality and does not rely on quite so many heavy libraries to run.
+It simply is meant to be a placeholder for a larger and harder to set up Earthworm installation.

 ## Installation and requirements

 `pyslink2mseed` requires [`obspy`](https://www.obspy.org/), which requires [Anaconda](https://www.anaconda.com/download).
 Follow the ObsPy [instructions](https://github.com/obspy/obspy/wiki#installation) for installing via Anaconda, then download and run this script.